 The Vermont State Treasurer's Office, in partnership with the Vermont Bankers Association, has held an annual statewide financial literacy poster contest since 2008.
 The goal of the Be Money Wi$e poster contest is to help students think about personal finance and provide them with a creative outlet to demonstrate their knowledge.
-The contest is open to Vermont students in 3rd through 12th grades.
+The contest is open to Vermont students in 3rd through high school.
 Students placing first in each grade division win a $100 cash prize.
 Their schools also are each awarded a $100 cash prize for supporting financial education.
-The poster theme is released in December of each year, with a mid-March deadline for entries.

 Each year, the State Treasurer's Office sponsors a ceremony in Montpelier to recognize the student winners from several financial literacy programs.
-The 2016 recognition ceremony was April 7.
+The 2018 recognition ceremony was held on April 12.
 Students, parents, teachers and school librarians all attended the ceremony.
-Check out these pictures of the ceremony!

-There were 139 posters entered in the 2016 contest.
-The theme was, "I Am a Money Maker!"
-The contest featured three grade categories: elementary, 3rd-5th grades; middle school, 6th-9th grades; and high school, 10th-12th grades.
-The winners for 2016 were:
+There were a number of excellent posters entered in the 2018 contest.
+The contest featured three grade categories: elementary, 3rd-5th grades and middle school, 6th-9th grades.
+The winners for 2018 were:

 Elementary School Division